https://newsletter.en.creamermedia.com

 Demana pointed out that more funds are still required for the projects, to meet the entity’s borrowing limit of R16.5-billion, as approved by National Treasury.

-To fill this gap, Sanral would be seeking funds from domestic institutions, bond investors, banks and other development finance institutions, Demana said, adding that there is also potential for the NDB to participate further.
+To fill this gap, Sanral would be seeking funds from domestic institutions, bond investors, banks and other development finance institutions, Demana said, adding that there was also potential for the NDB to participate further.

 NDB CFO and VP Monale Ratsoma highlighted that the financing is offered in local currency and asserted that this would provide the necessary cushioning against currency fluctuations.